Frequently Asked Questions About Mammograms, Breast Exams, and Screenings

 Breast ultrasound is a test using sound waves to image a palpable lump or an abnormality seen on a mammogram.
 The exam is performed by a certified technologist and interpreted by a board certified radiologist.
 Ultrasound does not produce any radiation.
-To perform the study, the technologist places gel on the breast and scan it with an ultrasound probe which is just like a fancy microphone.
+To perform the study, the technologist places gel on the breast and scans it with an ultrasound probe which is just like a fancy microphone.
 No preparation is needed for a breast ultrasound.
 Our ultrasound machine is specially designed for breast imaging.

-What should I expect from an ultrasound guided breast biopsy?
+What should I expect from an ultrasound-guided breast biopsy?

-The ultrasound guided breast biopsy is performed by a board certified radiologist who specializes in breast imaging.
+The ultrasound-guided breast biopsy is performed by a board certified radiologist who specializes in breast imaging.
 The radiologist is assisted by an ultrasound technologist who also specializes in breast imaging.
 This team has experience in these biopsies.
 Before you arrive, the radiologist will have studied your imaging exams to become familiar with the location of the abnormality.